Ideas about definition of mindset

-• Author: Yuriy Polyulya •Building definition of “Engineering Mindset” is mine long term project, and this is first post what has intention to set the basemant for discussion.
+• Author: Yuriy Polyulya •Building a definition of “Engineering Mindset” is my long-term project, and this is the first post intended to set the foundation for discussion.

 Scientific and engineering mindsets are often intertwined, but they have distinct traits.
-Going to the roots of the difference between the two, it is possible to see that the main difference is in the goal, focuse and approach.
+Looking at the roots of the difference between the two, it becomes clear that the main differences lie in goal, focus, and approach.

 Property | Scientist | Engineer |